imclab/spacephone-config/README.md

 SIP support
 -----------

-You can make use of the SIP proxy on spacephone.org, by calling:
+Devices that do not have ENUM support, can make use of the SIP proxy on spacephone.org, by calling:

  *  ``sip:<exten>@spacephone.org``